microsoft/vscode-eslint/eslint/README.md

 - Supports more than one ESLint module installation in a workspace.
 This eases working with typical client / server setups where ESLint is installed in a `node_modules` folder in the `server` and the `client` directory.
+- Improved error handling if a plugin can't be loaded.
+- Added commands to enable and disable ESLint.

 ### 1.0.8